networking101/microcorruption/Vladivostok/README.md

 ![main](./screenshots/main.png)

 There is not much here.
 The rand function is called twice and a memcpy moves a large amount of memory that contains instructions to a random address.
 Then the function ends by jumping to r13.
-It looks like this challenge implements ASLR (Adress Space Layout Randomization) to obfuscate the code and to prevent an attacker jumping to a static instruction address.
+It looks like this challenge implements ASLR (Adress Space Layout Randomization) to obfuscate the code and to prevent an attacker from jumping to a static instruction address.

 The program wipes the original instructions but we can view the disassembly before running the program.